CodeMaster7000/Flight-Take-off-Animation/README.md

 # Flight-Take-off-Animation
 A flight take-off and cruising animation coded in HTML and CSS.

-Credit to aviv-or for the code at https://codepen.io/aviv-or/pen/RXPqzM, which is slightly edited by me.
+DISCLAIMER: Credit to 'aviv-or' for the code at https://codepen.io/aviv-or/pen/RXPqzM, which I have slightly edited.
 I hope you enjoy watching!